JobaGeoDev/geodev-lab-project/README.md

 # My Geodev Lab Africa project
-How adequate is Borehole coverage in Ago-Iwoye?
+Which areas of Ago-Iwoye have the highest potential for groundwater occurrence?

  Built over twelve months with GeoDev Lab Africa, Cohort One.
 See project-brief.md for the full brief.